membraneframework-labs/membrane_videoroom/README.md

 ```bash
 docker run --network=host -e EXTERNAL_IP=<IPv4 address> -e VIRTUAL_HOST=localhost membrane_videoroom
 ```
 > ***NOTE*** On macOS you need to explicitly forward ports since the `--network=host` option doesn't work there.
 Make sure that the ports you are forwarding with the option `-p` of the `docker run` command are corresponding to the ports specified within the `INTEGRATED_TURN_PORT_RANGE` variable.
-Please also keep in mind that the range cannot be too wide as it might cause problems with the docker container starting.
+Please also keep in mind that the port range cannot be too wide as it might cause problems with the docker container starting.

 Finally, go to <http://localhost:4000/>.